Volvo B7RLE: Mainland China

-The entire fleet of B7RLEs in China mainland are equipped with Volvo D7B260/D7E290EC01/D7E290EC06 Engines paired with ZF EcoMat 6HP554C transmission.
+The entire fleet of B7RLEs in mainland china are equipped with Volvo D7B260/D7E290EC01/D7E290EC06 engines paired with 6-speed automatic ZF Ecomat 6HP554N gearbox.

 Hong Kong

 In 2003, Huangbus (Lok Ma Chau - Huanggang shuttle bus service) purchased five B7RLEs with Jit Luen JL-08 bodies and D7E-290 7142cc engines.
-Kowloon Motor Bus ordered 70 B7RLEs with MCV Evolution bodies in 2009, which some of them had been converted to Training buses.
+Kowloon Motor Bus took delivery of 70 B7RLEs with MCV Evolution bodies between 2010 and 2012.

 India

-In India, B7RLEs were introduced into service in Bangalore in 2006 by the Bangalore Metropolitan Transport Corporation.
-The B7RLEs are also operated by Metropolitan Transport Corporation and Tamil Nadu State Transport Corporation in Chennai and Pondicherry, Kerala State Road Transport Corporation in Kochi and Thiruvananthapuram and in 2014 Kerala Urban Road Transport Corporation started using B7RLEs for their Town To Town services all over Kerala state.
+In India, 25 Volvo B7RLEs with integrally-built 8700 bodies entered service with the Bangalore Metropolitan Transport Corporation in 2006 as India's first Volvo city buses, being locally built at Volvo's Bangalore manufacturing plant.
+B7RLEs are also operated by Metropolitan Transport Corporation and Tamil Nadu State Transport Corporation in Chennai and Pondicherry, Kerala State Road Transport Corporation in Kochi and Thiruvananthapuram and in 2014 Kerala Urban Road Transport Corporation started using B7RLEs for their Town To Town services all over Kerala state.

 They were later inducted into the fleets of Navi Mumbai Municipal Transport, and BEST for use in Navi Mumbai and Mumbai respectively.
 Custom made B7RLE chassis are assembled at Volvo's factory outside Bangalore.
 The dual-doored versions are operated by the WBTC in Kolkata.
 B7RLEs are also operated by Assam State Transport Corporation in Assam state.

-Indonesia

-Some Volvo B7RLEs also operate in Surabaya, Indonesia.
-It is the first wheelchair-accessible bus (WAB) in Indonesia fitted with a Euro IV engine.